Load an image from file

 Get "n-pages" of the image

-Create a new image from formatted binary
+Creates a new image from formatted binary data (like JPEG, PNG, etc.).

 Make a VipsImage from 1D or 2D list.